 She is a past member of the Board of Directors of the Suzuki Association of America and past editor of the piano column for the Suzuki Journal.
 Jeanne continued to train teachers and parents in her widely acclaimed Parent Education Seminars from 1987-2007.
-In addition for the past ten years Jeanne has written a parent education newsletter for Suzuki parents and teachers.
+Over a ten year period Jeanne wrote a parent education newsletter for Suzuki parents and teachers.

-Other popular parent education materials are her Volume I-II-III workbooks which outline her various parent education programs.
-In addition the following Luedke lectures can be heard on her two CDs:
+Other popular parent education materials are her workbooks: Parent Education Book 1 and Parent Education Book 3 which can be used to train parents in the Suzuki method.
+In addition, the following Luedke lectures can be heard on her two CDs:

 Her newest materials for parents and teachers includes a compilation of the best of the Luedke newsletters in a 162 page manual called Parents as Teachers which is available now on this site.

 - Volume I - How to Create Desire to Learn in a Child